 Institute for Molecular Science has a long-standing tradition of promoting spectroscopy and dynamics of molecules and molecular assemblies.
 Accordingly, photo-molecular science is one of major disciplines in molecular science.
 This field is not confined in the traditional spectroscopy, but makes solid basis for other disciplines including nanoscience and bioscience, etc. Therefore, continuing developments in spectroscopy and microscopy are vital to enhance our abilities to elucidate more complex systems in time and spatial domains.

 In order to achieve full developments of photo-molecular science, we need to pursue three branches in developing: (1) new light source, (2) new spatio-temporally resolved spectroscopy, and (3) new methods to control atomic and molecular dynamics.
 Since 2005, we have started the program of "Extreme Photonics" in collaboration with the RIKEN institute.
 Currently 6 groups in IMS are involved in this program, and the specific research titles are as follows:

-(1) Development of new light sources TAIRA, Takunori Micro Solid-State Photonics (2) Development of new spatio-temporally resolved spectroscopy OKAMOTO, Hiromi Development of Extreme Time-Resolved Near-Field Spectroscopy MATSUMOTO, Yoshiyasu Development of Spatio-Temporally Resolved Spectroscopy for Surfaces and Interfaces (3) Development of new methods to control atomic and molecular dynamics OHMORI, Kenji Development of Attosecond Coherent Control and Its Applications HISHIKAWA, Akiyoshi Reaction Imaging and Control with Extremely Short Laser Pulses OHSHIMA, Yasuhiro Quantum-State Manipulation of Molecular Motions by Intense Coherent Laser Pulses
+(1) Development of new light sources

+TAIRA, Takunori Micro Solid-State Photonics

+FUJI, Takao Coherent Synthesis of Femtosecond Pulses over the UV-IR Range

+KATOH, Masahiro Coherent Synchrotron Radiation

+(2) Development of new spatio-temporally resolved spectroscopy

+OKAMOTO, Hiromi Development of Extreme Time-Resolved Near-Field Spectroscopy

+(3) Development of new methods to control atomic and molecular dynamics

+OHMORI, Kenji Development of Attosecond Coherent Control and Its Applications

+OHSHIMA, Yasuhiro Quantum-State Manipulation of Molecular Motions by Intense Coherent Laser Pulses